Generic Dijkstra: Generic greedy approach

-Labels in the priority queue should be sorted using the $\le$ relation.
-Labels for the same vertex are $<$-comparable, but in the queue there can be equal labels for different vertexes, and so the $\le$ operator has to be used.
+Labels in the priority queue should be sorted using the $\le$ relation, as given by (\ref{e:l_<=}) so that RIs are taken into account too.
+Labels for the same vertex are $<$-comparable, but in the queue there can be equal labels for different vertexes, and so the $\le$ relation has to be used.
 For any labels $l_i$ and $l_j$ in the priority queue, label $l_i$ will be retrieved before $l_j$ if $l_i \le l_j$.
-Equal labels are retrieved in arbitrary order.
+Equal labels can be retrieved in arbitrary order.
 At the top of the queue there is the label that is $\le$-comparable with every other label in the queue.